Erik Anderberg

 Vice Admiral Erik Magnus Anderberg CVO (1 January 1892 – 28 February 1990) was a Swedish Navy officer.
 He is famous for being the grand architect of the notion of a unified Swedish signal intelligence authority.
-Anderberg served as commander of the Royal Swedish Naval Staff College from 1943 to 1945, Chief of the Naval Staff from 1945 to 1950 and as commanding officer of the East Coast Naval District from 1951 to 1957.
+Anderberg served as captain of the HSwMS Sverige from 1940-1941, commander of the Royal Swedish Naval Staff College from 1943 to 1945, Chief of the Naval Staff from 1945 to 1950 and as commanding officer of the East Coast Naval District from 1951 to 1957.

 Early life

 Anderberg was born on 1 January 1892 in the Rörstrand neighborhood of Stockholm, Sweden, the son of accountant Anders Anderberg and his wife Anna Eidem-Andersson.
 He was admitted at age 14 at the six-year long course at the Royal Swedish Naval Academy where he became underlöjtnant in 1912.
 During his time as a cadet, he served, among other things, aboard the cruiser HSwMS Fylgia and the corvette HSwMS Saga.
 In the same class, throughout the entire education period was Jacob Wallenberg, later the CEO of Stockholms Enskilda Bank.
 Between these two a constant struggle of becoming first occurred, and a friendship that lasted a lifetime.